Meltem Yıldızhan: Galatasaray

 She started her basketball career in Galatasaray infrastructure.
 At the age of 16, she found herself a place in the Galatasaray Women's Basketball Team.

 She signed a new two-year contract with Galatasaray on 25 May 2021.

 Nesibe Aydın (loan)

-In the statement made on May 25, 2021, it was announced that she will play in Nesibe Aydın, one of the Turkish Women's Basketball Super League teams, on loan in the 2021–22 season.
+In a statement made on May 25, 2021, it was announced that she will play in Nesibe Aydın, one of the Turkish Women's Basketball Super League teams, on loan in the 2021–22 season.

 Return to Galatasaray

 On 20 July 2023, Yıldızhan and Galatasaray signed a new one-year contract.

-A new 1-year contract was signed with Galatasaray on 24 May 2024.
+She signed another one-year contract with Galatasaray on 24 May 2024.

-Galatasaray club said goodbye to the player on May 6, 2025, by publishing a thank you message.